zevisert/factornetes/README.md

 - [ ] Find a way to host UDP on the game's default port without needing to use `HostPort`
 - [ ] Enable the use of the player whitelist
 - [ ] Make whitelist and banlist optional
+- [ ] Use the default storage class